-This means to solve the problems that can be solved and change what can be changed, and to accept what can’t be solved or changed, and to have the wisdom to know the difference.
+This means to solve the problems that can be solved and change what can be changed, accept what can’t be solved or changed, and have the wisdom to know the difference.

 Even when you need to take action, it’s far more effective to start from a place of acceptance.

 In fact, the energy and time you would be wasting complaining are far more useful when invested in taking action.

 You can only change what you’re aware of.

 Awareness helps you notice your thoughts and become conscious of limiting ones.